rranshous/yourwallworld/apps/contextcanvas/docs/IPI.md

   - Re-renders after each stroke to persist drawings
 - Orange stroke color (#ff6b35), 3px width, round caps and joins
 - Coordinate system properly scaled to handle canvas DPR scaling

+#### [Date: 2025-11-09] - Milestone 6: Enable Model to Draw Complete ✅
+- Defined `update_canvas` LM tool for Anthropic API
+  - Accepts raw JavaScript code as parameter
+  - Tool description guides model on how to use canvas context
+  - Input schema validates javascript_code parameter
+- Implemented multi-turn tool use loop on backend
+  - Detects tool_use blocks in API responses
+  - Executes tools by appending JS code to canvasJS
+  - Sends tool_result messages back with updated canvas context
+  - Loops until AI no longer requests tool use
+  - Includes updated canvas screenshot + JS in each tool_result
+- Updated system prompt to inform AI about drawing capabilities
+- Frontend handles tool use responses
+  - Displays "🔧 Used drawing tool" notifications in chat
+  - Updates canvas with new JS received from server
+  - Shows final AI text response after tool execution
+- Full bidirectional collaboration achieved:
+  - Human can draw with mouse
+  - AI can draw with tools
+  - Both see each other's contributions
+  - Debug panel shows complete canvas JS

 ---